Break Point Detection for Functional Covariance: Main results

-Assumption (A2, A3) can be referred to $L^p$-$m$-approximable. {The idea of this dependence measure was introduced in Wu (2005), and was extended to functional data in H\"ormann \& Kokoszka (2015).} This assumption quantify the weak dependence of $X_i(t,s)$ and covers most stationary functional time series model.
-The weak dependence quantified by $L^p$-$m$-approximable typically will not influence the consistency property of estimators.
-As a special case, if a sequence composes of independent functions, it automatically satisfies Assumption (A2, A3).

-The current proposed method is developed for single change-point problem, however, we can adapt the procedure to multiple change-point problem, for example, by binary segmentation.
-However, we do not pursue this problem in the current paper.
-We now describe our proposed two-stage procedure.
-In the first stage, we apply the detection procedure to find the {most pronounced change-point candidate}, and then we apply the testing procedure to test the significance of the candidate.
-To proceed, we first introduce the following estimators of the functional covariance $C^{(1)}_k$ and $C^{(2)}_k$ for the parts $[1,k]$ and $[k+1,N]$ to be, respectively,
+\end{assumption} We now describe the CUSUM testing procedure.
+We first apply the detection procedure to find the change point candidate, and then apply the testing procedure to test the significance of the candidate.
+To proceed, we first introduce the estimators of the covariance function $C^{(1)}_k$ and $C^{(2)}_k$ for the segments $[1,k]$ and $[k+1,N]$ to be